javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 | `[]` (empty array) | No traces for that category are printed. |
 | `[selector, ...]` | Only traces matching at least one selector are printed. |

-The `files` filter also gates the dependencies and rule violations found within each file: if a file doesn't match `filter.files`, none of its dependencies or rule violations are printed, even when they match `filter.dependencies`.
+The `files` filter also gates the dependencies and rule policy violations found within each file: if a file doesn't match `filter.files`, none of its dependencies or rule policy violations are printed, even when they match `filter.dependencies`.

 ## Example Output

-When debug mode is enabled, you'll see **[descriptions of files, dependencies, and rule violations](../classification/classification.md)** in the console.
+When debug mode is enabled, you'll see **[descriptions of files, dependencies, and rule policy violations](../classification/classification.md)** in the console.
 Each file is serialized as an [entity](../classification/classification.md) with three sub-descriptions: `element`, `file`, and `module`.
 For example, for a `component` that imports a `helper`:

 ```
 [boundaries][debug]: Description of file "src/components/atoms/atom-a/AtomA.js":